nishant2965/arduinobstacle-detecting-car/README.md

 this is for obstacle detecting car in which the car moves in a straight path until an obstacle comes in its way.

-As any obstcle comes in the way the car changes the direction automatically and continue moving.
+As any obstacle comes in the way the car changes the direction automatically and continue moving.

-you may fine the code in the previous page.
+you may fine the code in this page.

 hardware equipments that are required for this project .